Cam Atkinson Game Preview: Flyers vs. Predators

 Atkinson Stats vs. the Predators

-- On the defensive side, the Predators are conceding 86 total goals (3.1 per game) which ranks 17th in the league.
+- The Predators have conceded 99 goals in total (3.1 per game), which ranks 17th in the NHL in goals allowed.

 |2023-2024 Season